tanmatt/QuoteOfTheDay/README.md

 - Mon Aug 19 07:00:07 2024 | Those who know how to think need no teachers. - Mahatma Gandhi
 - Tue Aug 20 07:00:08 2024 | Between falsehood and useless truth there is little difference.
 As gold which he cannot spend will make no man rich, so knowledge which cannot apply will make no man wise. - Samuel Johnson
 - Wed Aug 21 07:00:07 2024 | I am at peace with God.
 My conflict is with Man. - Charlie Chaplin
+- Thu Aug 22 07:00:05 2024 | There is no such thing as failure.
+There are only results. - Tony Robbins